 This course is demanding and requires the student to manage his or her time well.
 Students will be required to submit assignments on or before weekly deadlines -- but other than that, students have flexibility in completing assignments.
 This course has been condensed into 6 weeks --therefore, student should plan enough time each week to complete all of the readings, online assignments, group work (as assigned), quizzes and exams.
 Usually 6-10 hours each week is sufficient.

-The Blackboard (Bb) course site will be available for students to access on Monday, May 13 (one week prior to the the class official start date).
-Students should access the course no later than Monday, May 20 and have their textbook in-hand on before Monday, May 20, 2013.
+The Blackboard (Bb) course site will be available for students to access on Friday, May 16.
+Students should access the course no later than Monday, May 19 and have their textbook in-hand on before Monday, May 19, 2014.

 Web Course Features (Students will be required to use):